Skip to main content

 ADULT DEPENDANT is a person who, in the opinion of your Employing Company, is financially dependent on or interdependent with you.

 ANNUAL ALLOWANCE is the maximum value of pension benefits, including AVCs, that HMRC allows you to build up in any year without incurring a tax charge.
-The Annual Allowance is currently £40,000 a year and will increase to £60,000 from April 2023.
+The Annual Allowance is currently £60,000 a year.

 ADDITIONAL VOLUNTARY CONTRIBUTIONS (AVCs) are the contributions over and above a member's normal contributions, which the member elects to pay to an AVC arrangement of an occupational pension scheme (such as the SCPF) in order to secure additional benefits.